15 Best FREE Websites to Find Royalty-Free Music

 The answer to the question depends on the structure of your video.

-If there’s an introduction, main part and conclusion like in the movies, you can use different music and sound effects for each one of these parts.
+If there are an introduction, main part and conclusion like in the movies, you can use different music and sound effects for each one of these parts.
 It helps you separate these parts for viewers.

 It’s ok to use one music track theme during the whole video.